This page provides general information about fever. If you have a child with a fever, see fever in children.

 A fever (high temperature - 38 degrees Celsius or above) can be a sign of COVID-19.

 A high temperature or fever, for most people, is when your body temperature is 38 degrees Celsius or higher.
 This can be a sign that you are unwell.
 It usually means you have an infection such as a cold.
-But it can also be due to more serious infections, such as coronavirus.
+But it can also be due to more serious infections, such as COVID-19 (coronavirus).

 Even if you don’t have a high temperature you may still be seriously ill.
 So it's important to look at all your symptoms.